mulesoft-assets/template-sfdc2sfdc-account-aggregation/README.md

 After this, to trigger the use case you just need to hit the local http endpoint with the port you configured in your file.
 If this is, for instance, `9090` then you should hit: `http://localhost:9090/generatereport` and this will create a CSV report and send it to the mails set.

 ## Properties to be configured (With examples)<a name="propertiestobeconfigured"/>
-In order to use this Mule Kick you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
+In order to use this Mule Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:

 ### Application configuration
 + http.port `9090`